mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 Transformation: Data manipulation and cleaning are accomplished using Polars, a high-performance data manipulation library written in Rust.

-Data Profiling: Dataprep is employed to create dynamic data reports and facilitate data profiling, quality assessment, and visualization, providing insights into data quality and characteristics.
+Data Profiling: YData Profiling is employed to create dynamic data reports and facilitate data profiling, quality assessment, and visualization, providing insights into data quality and characteristics.

 Loading: Transformed data is saved in CSV files using Polars.